fbpx

 Linguistic learners, which are also known as verbal learners, work best with words.
 Whether information is spoken or written, these learners memorise information through language use.
 Gardner states “the linguistic intelligence is activated when individuals encounter the sounds of a language or when they wish to communicate something verbally to another person.”
 However, this learning style doesn’t correlate exclusively with the spoken word.
 For example, deaf people could demonstrate linguistic intelligence through the use of signs, according to Gardner.

-For linguistic learners, recommended approaches include reading writing and telling stories.
+For linguistic learners, recommended approaches include reading classes and telling stories.
 So taking notes while reading is a successful method of study.

 3.2 Mathematical Learners